tariqkhemili-git/password-generator/README.md

 ## 🔒 Security Note

 Passwords are generated client-side using the Web Crypto API (`crypto.getRandomValues()`), providing cryptographically secure randomness suitable for password generation.
+If the Crypto API is unavailable, the application falls back to `Math.random()` with a warning.
 All processing happens in your browser - no data is sent to any server.

 **Pattern Requirement Feature**: The generator ensures that if you select multiple character types (e.g., uppercase + numbers + symbols), the generated password will contain at least one character from each selected type, preventing weak passwords like "aaaaaaa1" when symbols are enabled.

+**Security Features**:

+- Content Security Policy (CSP) headers
+- Minimum 12-character password enforcement
+- Cryptographically secure randomness
+- No external dependencies or CDNs (fonts loaded from Google Fonts only)
+- Clipboard fallback for maximum browser compatibility

 ## 📁 File Structure